 Description

-A beautiful mixture of nectar-rich flowers that adult butterflies need for forage as well as Milkweed for egg-laying sites and food for monarch caterpillars.
+Our Monarch Rescue Mix features a beautiful combination of nectar-rich flowers that adult butterflies need for forage as well as Milkweed for egg-laying sites and food for monarch caterpillars.
 Let’s create this new hidden monarch habitat in our yards.
 Whether you have two square feet like me or space for a 15′ x 15′ plot, you can help save monarchs from extinction.
 One yard, one packet of seeds, one plant at a time, we can provide food and a place to raise baby monarchs.

 Seeds per pound: 192,000, Approximately 12,000 seeds per 1oz package!